aloukikattrey/trutime/README.md

 ### `Website`

-Open [trutime.vercel.app](Trutime Calculator) to view it in your browser.
+Open [https://trutime.vercel.app/](Trutime Calculator) to view it in your browser.